aistats/aistats2021/README.md

 This repository contains the current AISTATS conference page.
 Once the year has past it can be archived to aistats20XX and modified to form the next year's page.

-Repository set up by Neil and conversion of the old javascript pages by Wittawat.
-Pages moved for the 2016 edition of the conference.

 ## Archiving Last Year's Page